Mikael2909/Mikael2909/README.md

 # 💫 About Me:
 I have an interest in programming especially in the website and game development section since 2012.
-In the website development sectionI only focus on the front end and in the game development section I amin charge of the game programming section. <br>
+In the website development sectionI only focus on the front end and in the game development section I am in charge of the game programming section. <br>

 ## 🌐 Socials: